ajaxm/MultiVerse/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Poem/Stanza Models, JSON API (1 day)
+### Phase 1: User Authentication, Poem/Stanza Models, JSON API (2 days)
 * BCrypt authentication and sessions
 * Login page and basic home page after login (empty container, temporary logout button)
-* Poem and Stanza models in Rails
+* Rails models for Poems, Stanzas
-* API controller for Poems
+* API controller for Poems, Stanzas

 *At the end of Phase 1, users can sign up and login/logout.*
-No Stanzas controller; they will only be fetched as part of their associated Poem.
 When a Poem is created, it uses the contents of its "first_stanza" column to create a new Stanza object. "first_stanza" will also serve as a preview when the poem is completed.